sambourgault/coilCAM-docs/content/docs/examples/_index.md

 # examples

-This example shows how to create the toolpath for a simple vessel with sinusoidal functions used as shaping parameter for the radius and scale shaping parameters.
+This example shows how to create the toolpath for a simple vessel with sinusoidal functions used as shaping parameters for the radius and scale shaping parameters.

 ```javascript
 //POTTERBOT CONFIG